symfony/symfony-docs/routing.rst

     Use the ``--show-aliases`` option to show all available aliases for a given route.

-.. versionadded:: 6.4

-    The ``--show-aliases`` option was introduced in Symfony 6.4.

 The other command is called ``router:match`` and it shows which route will match the given URL.
 It's useful to find out why some URL is not executing the